MyPravite-Project/webgui/README.md

 If the installer encounters any errors, it will offer to automatically send a problem report.
 Please allow it to do so if this happens.
 The problem report contains several autodetected values (such as operating system and machine architecture) as well as the text of the fatal error message.
 No user identifying information is sent.
-Passwords may be sent if the failed command includes a password.
+B<Passwords will be sent if the failed command includes a password.>
+This happens in the clear and is not a desired feature.

 After the installer completes, a `webgui.sh` file will be left in the install directory you picked, along with the `WebGUI` directory containing the install.
-`webgui.sh` allows you to manually start the MySQL, nginx, and WebGUI8.
+`webgui.sh` allows you to manually start MySQL, nginx, and WebGUI8.

 If you have SysVInit, the installer will write startup files in `/etc/init.d/webgui8` and `/etc/rc4.d/S45webgui8`.
 It will also use those startup files to start WebGUI.